tls-kr/hxwd-docs/content/index.md

 ---
 ![hxwd](hxwd.png)

-These pages contains information about how to use and contribute to the project.
+These pages contains information about how to use and contribute to the [TLS - Thesaurus Linguae Sericae](https://hxwd.org) project.

 There are four parts, which in its totality make up the contribution of this project to the study of Chinese culture.